lf-lang/embedded-lab/docs/src/GettingStarted.md

 If you do not yet have a GitHub account, [create one](https://github.com/signup).

 ### Set up authentication with GitHub
 In order to push to your repo, you need to authenticate.
-You can either do this using a public/private key pair through SSH, or use token-based authentication via `gh`, the GitHub command-line interface.
-If you want to avoid the hassle of installing a private key on it, use this authentication method (recommended for VM users).
+You can either do this using a public/private key pair through SSH, or use token-based authentication via `gh`, the GitHub command-line interface (installation instructions [here](https://github.com/cli/cli#installation)).
+If you want to avoid the hassle of installing a private key on it, use this authentication method (recommended; pre-installed on the VM).

 #### Using GitHub CLI
 To authenticate with GitHub through its CLI tool, run: